interagent/pliny-template/README.md

 # Pliny

-Pliny is a template Sinatra app to implement a postgres-backed APIs.
+Pliny is a template Sinatra app to implement postgres-backed APIs.